 Bushcraft / survival skills - foraging, campfire cooking, den building, firelighting, knife skills / whittling, first aid & herbal medicine.

-Native plants, flowers, bugs & wildlife, cave men, myths & legends, astronomy, paleontology, flower arranging, horticulture,
+Native plants, flowers, bugs & wildlife, cave men, myths & legends, paleontology, flower arranging, horticulture,

 basic car mechanics, various science experiments, anatomy & internal organs (humans & animals), archery & shooting.

 Woodwork - from home-made bows & arrows and birdboxes to trellis & fencing.

 Farming - soil types, crop rotation, poultry, game & large animals.

 They also help with all the painting & decorating, cooking, cleaning, food shopping

 & lots of other things that they will need to do as they get older.